prudhvibhattiprolu/VLL-UFOs/README.md

 # Model files for vectorlike leptons

-This repository has FeynRules and Universal FeynRules Output (UFO) model files for vectorlike leptons (VLL) along with template scripts to compute cross-sections at LO or NLO (in QCD).
+This repository has FeynRules and Universal FeynRules Output (UFO) model files for vectorlike leptons (VLL) along with template scripts to compute pair-production cross-sections at p p colliders at LO or NLO (in QCD).

 ## Files
 **FeynRules model files in `FeynRulesfiles` folder:**